aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 Many tasks take parameters.
-The values for those can either be supplied directly in the workflow definition (by specifying their values), or at runtime by passing a value obtained from the static functions on `JsonPath`, such as `JsonPath.stringFromPath()`.
+The values for those can either be supplied directly in the workflow definition (by specifying their values), or at runtime by passing a value obtained from the static functions on `DataField`, such as `DataField.fromStringAt()`.

 If so, the value is taken from the indicated location in the state JSON, similar to (for example) `inputPath`.